DavidBenko/gateway/README.md

     make run

 ### `GOPATH`

+For building and testing, Gateway manages its own `GOPATH` inside the `Makefile`.
+Still, sometimes you want to have access to that `GOPATH` outside of `make`.

 The script `gopath.sh` will alter your `GOPATH` to include this project's dependent paths (the working directory & `_vendor`).
 To include it in your shell: